Geometry-Dependent Defect Merging Induces Bifurcated Dynamics in Active Networks

-To test how the network geometry can tune the bifurcation dynamics, we run simulations with different opening angles $\theta$ and vary the network width $w$ and aspect ratio $\delta$.
-Whether the network buckles or { merges} in each simulation is documented in the bifurcation diagrams in Fig. \ref{pd}.
-We first fix $\delta=0.1$ and simulate networks with different $w$.
-The bifurcation phase diagram and the theoretical prediction (\ref{theta}) are plotted in Fig. 4(a).
-As the network width increases, the critical angle $\theta^*$ decreases.
-This confirms our theory (\ref{theta}) that increasing the size of the network while preserving the shape will make buckling easier and { merging} more difficult.
-This is because the overlapped boundary layer and the healing force $F_h$ do not scale with the network size while the active compression $F_c$ is proportional to $w$.
-As the network dimension increases, the { merging} effect becomes less significant.
-Similarly, the bifurcation phase diagram (Fig. \ref{pd}(b)) with different $\delta$ and fixed $w$ is also consistent with our theory.
-As the aspect ratio $\delta$ increases, the network arms become shorter and thus more difficult to buckle.
-Both simulated phase diagrams are in quantitative agreement with experimental data.
-In general, $h$, $\sigma$, $\sigma_a$ and $E$ in our theory (\ref{theta}) are all functions of the local microtubule and motor concentrations.
+To test how network geometry can tune the bifurcation dynamics, we perform simulations with varying opening angles $\theta$, arm width $w$, and aspect ratio $\delta$.
+The outcomes---whether the network buckles or merges---are documented in the bifurcation diagrams in Fig. \ref{pd}.
+We first fix $\delta=0.1$ vary the arm width $w$ in Fig. \ref{pd}(a).
+As $w$ increases, the critical angle $\theta^*$ decreases.
+This confirms our theory (\ref{theta}) that increasing network size while preserving shape makes buckling easier and merging more difficult.
+This is because the healing force $F_h$ does not scale with the network size, whereas the active compression $F_c$ increases linearly with $w$.
+Consequently, as the network size grows, characterized by increasing $w$ when $\delta$ is fixed, the merging effect becomes less dominant.
+Similarly, Fig. \ref{pd}(b) shows the bifurcation phase diagram for varying $\delta$ at fixed $w$, which is again consistent with our theory: as the aspect ratio $\delta$ increases, the network arms become shorter and more resistant to buckling.
+Both simulated phase diagrams are in quantitative agreement with experimental results.
+In general, $h$, $\sigma$, $\sigma_a$ and $E$ in our theory (\ref{theta}) depend on local microtubule and motor concentrations.
 We treat them as constants in plotting the theory in Fig. \ref{pd} for simplicity.
 Even so, the elastic-rod model can qualitatively predict the bifurcation phase diagram and offers a clear explanation for its dependence on $w$ and $\delta$.
-Furthermore, we can define two dimensionless groups, $A= 2 w \sigma_a / \sigma h$ and $B= 2CE\delta^2 w/\sigma h$, and rewrite equation (\ref{theta}) as $\theta^* = 2 \arcsin \left[(A- B)^{-1}\right]$, where $A$ is the ratio of the active compression and { merging} forces, and $B$ is the ratio of the critical buckling load and the { merging} force.
-Increasing $A$ or decreasing $B$ renders the network easier to buckle and results in a smaller $\theta^*$. { As an anonymous referee pointed out, the quantitative discrepancy between our simple model and the linear dependence of $\theta^*$ on $\delta$ predicted by simulations in Fig. \ref{pd}b may also arise from the omission of effective surface tension in equation (2).
-This surface tension, arising from the motor activity, may cause the active network to bend inwards to reduce surface area \cite{yang20}--conceptually analogous to the barreling instability described in Ref. \cite{oriola20}.}
+Furthermore, we can define two dimensionless groups, $A= 2 w \sigma_a / \sigma h$ and $B= 2CE\delta^2 w/\sigma h$, and rewrite (\ref{theta}) as $\theta^* = 2 \arcsin \left[(A- B)^{-1}\right]$, where $A$ is the ratio of active compression to merging force, and $B$ is the ratio of critical buckling load to merging force.
+Increasing $A$ or decreasing $B$ makes the network easier to buckle, thereby reducing $\theta^*$.
+As an anonymous reviewer pointed out, the quantitative discrepancy between our simple model and the linear dependence of $\theta^*$ on $\delta$ predicted by simulations in Fig. \ref{pd}b may also arise from the omission of effective surface tension in (1).
+This surface tension, arising from the motor activity, may cause the active network to bend inwards to reduce surface area \cite{yang20}--conceptually analogous to the barreling instability described in Ref. \cite{oriola20}.